viktorchvatal/rpi-pico-rust/doc/picoprobe.md

 Programming using Picoprobe is somewhat unsure compared to ST Link for STM devices.
 Program usually flashes and runs successfully on second try.

+More information can be found in the official documentation here: https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf